Iampushyamithra/Automatic-Image-Captioning--Transfer-Learning/README.md

 III.
 DEPLOYMENT OF THE MODEL:

+Deployed code is stored in and labelled as "Deployment Folder"

-	--> The running command to execute the deployment: python -m flask run --> Deployed code is labelled as "Deployment Folder"
+	--> The running command to execute the deployment: python -m flask run